Raising Engineering Awareness through the Conduit of History

 Today in History

-Philipp Reis was born on this day in 1834.
-He was a physicist and inventor of a telephone.
+Charles M. Hall was born on this day in 1863.
+He was the inventor of an electrolytic process for producing aluminum.

 What teachers are saying